dotnet/project-system/docs/well-known-project-properties.md

 | _Private_ | The designer function has private visibility.                 |
 | _Public_  | The designer has public visibility (currently not supported). |

+These values map to members of the [`VSDESIGNER_FUNCTIONVISIBILITY`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.shell.interop.vsdesigner_functionvisibility) enum in the VS SDK.

 ##### __Example__
 ``` XML
 <PropertyGroup>